-- A total of 234 new dwelling completions (general market and affordable) were recorded during the current monitoring period.
-This, coupled with the 205 completions recorded during the last monitoring period, equates to a total of 439 completions since the Plan's adoption.
-This is significantly below the identified LDP target of 488 completions per annum. - A total of 63 affordable dwelling completions were recorded during the current monitoring period.
-This, together with the 17 affordable dwelling completions recorded during the previous monitoring period, amounts to a total of 80 affordable dwelling completions since the Plan's adoption.
-This is significantly below the identified LDP target of 96 affordable dwelling completions per annum. - The Monmouthshire Joint Housing Land Availability Study (JHLAS) for the 2015-16 period demonstrates that the County had 4.1 years housing land supply (based on the residual methodology prescribed in TAN1). - There has been limited progress with the delivery of allocated strategic housing sites.
-With the exception of the Wonastow Road site, none of the strategic sites have obtained planning permission since the Plan's adoption.
-Progress on the delivery of the LDP strategic housing sites is provided in the policy analysis section for Policy S3. - Permissions and completions in Severnside settlements were considerably below the identified LDP targets. - 3.4.3 This indicates that the LDP's key housing provision policies are not being delivered as anticipated and the subsequent lack of a 5 year housing land supply is a matter of concern.
-A fundamental contributing factor to this shortfall is the slower than anticipated progression of allocated strategic housing sites, albeit that progress is being made in bringing these sites forward and there is no evidence to suggest that the allocations are not deliverable (as detailed in Section 5 of the AMR).
+- Ample land remains available for potential waste management sites and there has been no reduction in the minerals land bank. - There has been no loss of listed buildings or historic sites and no development permitted which would have an adverse impact on the historic environment. - A total of 5 schemes incorporating on-site renewable energy generation were permitted and 3 such schemes were completed, including two large scale PV solar parks (Shirenewton and Crick). - There were no developments permitted in C1/C2 floodplain areas which did not meet TAN15 tests. - 3.4.2 There are, however, several key policy indicator targets and monitoring outcomes relating to housing provision that are not currently being achieved.
+The most significant findings in relation to these are: - A total of 238 new dwelling completions (general market and affordable) were recorded during the current monitoring period.
+This, coupled with the 439 completions recorded during the last two monitoring periods, equates to a total of 667 dwelling completions since the Plan's adoption.
+This is significantly below the identified LDP target of 488 dwelling completions per annum (shortfall of 797 dwelling completions since the Plan's adoption). - A total of 47 affordable dwelling completions were recorded during the current monitoring period.
+This, together with the 80 affordable dwelling completions recorded during the previous two monitoring periods, amounts to a total of 127 affordable dwelling completions since the Plan's adoption.
+This is significantly below the identified LDP target of 96 affordable dwelling completions per annum (shortfall of 161 affordable dwelling completions since the Plan's adoption).
+This relates directly to the construction progress of housing sites, but also to viability issues. - The Monmouthshire Joint Housing Land Availability Study (JHLAS) for the 2016-17 period demonstrates that the County had 4.0 years housing land supply (based on the residual methodology prescribed in TAN1).
+This is the second consecutive year that the land supply has fallen below the 5 year target. - There has been limited progress with the delivery of allocated strategic housing sites.
+With the exception of the Former Paper Mill site at Sudbrook which achieved planning permission during the current monitoring period and the Wonastow Road site which is under construction, the remaining strategic sites have yet to obtain planning permission, albeit that some have been approved but are awaiting completion of the legal agreements.
+Progress on the delivery of the LDP strategic housing sites is provided in the policy analysis section for Policy S3. - 3.4.3 This indicates that the LDP's key housing provision policies are not being delivered as anticipated and the subsequent lack of a 5 year housing land supply remains a matter of concern.
+The fundamental contributing factor to this shortfall is the slower than anticipated progression of allocated strategic housing sites, albeit that progress is being made in bringing these sites forward and there is no evidence to suggest that the allocations are not deliverable (as detailed in Section 5 of the AMR).
 Nevertheless, the slower than anticipated delivery rate does suggest that there is a need for additional site allocations.